-Spektral Quartet is looking for dedicated, creatively-minded interns to become key team members of our ensemble’s operations for the 2017-18 concert season.
+Spektral Quartet is looking for dedicated, creatively-minded interns to become key team members of our ensemble’s operations for the 2018-19 concert season.
 This isn’t your average internship.
-We refer you to our recent promotional video to get a sense of the general Spektral vibe:
+We refer you to a past promotional video to get a sense of the general Spektral vibe:

 The thing is, there is a staggering amount of behind-the-scenes work that goes into what the audience sees on stage, or on YouTube.
 As a Spektral intern, you will gain first-hand insights into running a successful and newsworthy chamber ensemble and be a voice in the room in certain decision-making processes.